hamed8888/Programming1FinalAssignmentV1/ReadMe.txt

     - Python 3.9.13

 dependencies and installation:

+1- download the source from github repository
-1- install these libraries using the terminal command line:
+2- install these libraries using the terminal command line:
     - pip install bokeh
     - pip install folium
     - pip install pycountry
     - pip install plotly-express
-2- download first datasource (Current depressive symptoms by sex, age, and educational attainment level)
+3- download first datasource (Current depressive symptoms by sex, age, and educational attainment level)
     preferably in .tsv format from
     https://ec.europa.eu/eurostat/databrowser/view/hlth_ehis_mh1e$DV_463/default/table?lang=en and set its address
-    in the config file (key in the config file: DepressionByEducationLevel) 3- download the second data source (Current depressive symptoms by sex, age, and educational income quintile) preferably in .tsv format from
+    in the config file (key in the config file: DepressionByEducationLevel) 4- download the second data source (Current depressive symptoms by sex, age, and educational income quintile) preferably in .tsv format from
     https://ec.europa.eu/eurostat/databrowser/view/hlth_ehis_mh1e$DV_464/default/table?lang=en and set its address
-    in the config file (key in the config file: DepressionByIncomeLevel) 4- download world-countries.json from https://www.kaggle.com/datasets/ktochylin/world-countries and set its address in the config file (key in the config file: world-countries) 5- run the project
+    in the config file (key in the config file: DepressionByIncomeLevel) 5- download world-countries.json from https://www.kaggle.com/datasets/ktochylin/world-countries and set its address in the config file (key in the config file: world-countries) 6- run the project

 About the Data: